Alfresco/acs-packaging/docs/micrometer/README.md

       app.kubernetes.io/instance: acs
 ```

-> Where the label selector and namespace should be adjusted to your own deployment.
+> `metadata.namespace` and `selector.matchLabels` should be adjusted to your own

-The `metricRelabelings` are used to extract the version, model and endpoint of
-the REST API from the `servicePath` label, and avoid creating huge amounts of
-time series when `metrics.restMetricsReporter.path.enabled` is set to `true`.
+  deployment.

 ### Grafana Dashboards